-Subchapter II — Water Treatment Systems and Water Quality
+Subchapter III — Water Treatment Systems and Water Quality

 ATCP 76.11 Recirculation system.
 (1) GENERAL.
-Each pool shall have a water recirculation system with disinfection treatment and filtration equipment consisting of overflow gutters or skimmers, main drains, inlets, pumps, piping, and filters.
+Each pool shall have a water recirculation system with disinfection treatment and filtration equipment consisting of overflow gutters or skimmers, main drains, inlets, pumps, piping, holding tanks and filters.
 The system shall be operated continuously except for seasonal closing or during periods of necessary maintenance.
+P

 Note: See s.
 SPS 390.14 for design requirements for the recirculation system.

-SKIMMERS AND RECIRCULATION FLOW. (a) The flow through each skimmer shall be adjusted as often as necessary to maintain a vigorous skimming action at each skimmer.
+SKIMMERS AND RECIRCULATION FLOW. (a) Skimmer flow.
+1. The flow through each skimmer shall be adjusted as often as necessary to maintain a vigorous skimming action at each skimmer.
+Pf

 2. The pool water level shall be maintained at an elevation so that continuous effective surface skimming is accomplished through skimmers or over the gutter lip.
+Pf

+a.
 For gutter pools, approximately 75% of the required recirculation flow shall be through the gutter and 25% through the main drain during normal operation.
+Pf

+b.
 For pools with skimmers, approximately 80% of the recirculation flow shall be through skimmers and 20% through the main drain.
+Pf

+c.
 For reverse flow pools, 100% of the required circulation shall be through the gutter or skimmer.
+Pf

-Skimmers, skimmer weirs, and overflow gutters and drains shall be maintained so that they are clean and shall be repaired or replaced as needed.
+Skimmers maintained.
+1. Skimmers, skimmer weirs, and overflow gutters and drains shall be maintained so that they are clean and shall be repaired or replaced as needed.

-Skimmer covers shall be securely seated on deck.
+2. Skimmer covers shall be securely seated on deck.

+Inlets.
 Inlets shall be checked and adjusted to ensure that the rate of flow through each inlet is such that a uniform distribution pattern is established.
 Inlets in pools with surface skimmers shall be directed as necessary to ensure that there is effective skimming in all areas.
+Pf

-Strainer baskets or screens shall be continuously in use and maintained.
+Strainer baskets or screens.
+1. Strainer baskets or screens shall be continuously in use and maintained.

-Clean spare strainer baskets or screens shall be available.
-Strainer baskets for skimmers and pump strainers shall be cleaned at least daily.
+2. Clean spare strainer baskets or screens shall be available.

+3. Strainer baskets for skimmers and pump strainers shall be cleaned at least daily.